MAP Test Language Usage

 • Thesis statements

-Provide Support, Develop Topics, Conduct Research
+Provide Support, Develop Topics, and Conduct Research

 • Facts and opinions